ethersphere/user-stories/doc/incentives/simulation-and-test-scenarios.md

 **Restriction**: This test may make more sense if there has been some interaction on the chequebook which is being reloaded (a/some cheque, cashing in, etc.)

 ## Experimentation tests
-Experimentation tests are obviously there to be able to experiment with values and observe/analyze the behavior of nodes.
+These tests should be able to experiment with values and observe/analyze the behavior of nodes.
 They should only be triggered manually.
-They may add instrumentation (graphana boards, tracing, etc.) in order for better observability.
-They may well be a special set of the same integration tests but different configuration, but we conceptually separate them for better identification of the testing tasks needed.
+They may add instrumentation (Grafana boards, tracing, etc.) in order for better observability.
+They may well be a special set of the same integration tests but with a different configuration, but we conceptually separate them for better identification of the testing tasks needed.

 ### Change MessageToHoney price
-Change this price and observe network
+Change this price and observe network.
 **Description**: Deploy x nodes, blockchain and oracles.
 Set a specific price for messages.
 Manually upload files, sync, observe.

 ### Change HoneyToMoney price
-Change this price and observe network
+Change this price and observe network.
 **Description**: Deploy x nodes, blockchain and oracles.
 Set a specific price in ETH.
 Manually upload files, sync, observe.

 ### Change prices on the fly
 This is probably just the same as the above tests (which may be interesting to be run individually though).
 Change prices on a running network and observe.
 **Description**: Deploy x nodes, blockchain and oracles with an initial value.
 Manually upload files, sync, observe, but also change prices on the fly.